MLS is Back Tournament: Los Angeles FC, San Jose Earthquakes into quarter-finals

 Magnus Eriksson's penalty restored the Earthquakes' lead shortly after the break, before Valeri Qazaishvili tapped in an Andres Rios pass.

-RSL pulled a goal back through Damir Kreilach, only for a rash challenge from Marcelo Silva to see it reduced to 10 men.
+RSL pulled a goal back through Damir Kreilach, only for a rash challenge from Marcelo Silva to see them reduced to 10 men.

 Chris Wondolowski's goal and another Eriksson spot-kick sealed San Jose a clash against either Columbus Crew or Minnesota United.